Tested: The Best Door Locks For Your Home, Garage, or Rental

 Q. How do electronic door locks work?

-Basic electronic door locks have internal control boards that recognize when you enter a correct entry code.
-The board then activates a motor and gear combination to retract a deadbolt or flip a lock into the unlock position.
+Basic electronic door locks have internal control boards that recognize when the user has entered a correct entry code.
+The control board then activates a motor-and-gear combination to retract a deadbolt or flip a lock into the unlocked position.
 The simple press of a button usually reverses this, locking the door with one touch.

 Q. What are ANSI/BHMA security ratings?